On this page:

 Our website also lists all the usual support available for residents on low incomes who may be experiencing hardship:

-- apply to the Council’s discretionary crisis support scheme for help with urgent financial needs
+- apply to our discretionary crisis support scheme for help with urgent financial needs

 - apply for a discretionary housing payment if you’re having difficulty paying your rent